-For any campaign, the best approach is to begin with cooperation no matter how bad your opposition may appear.
+For any campaign, the best approach is to begin with cooperation no matter how hostile or uncooperative your opposition may appear.

 Robert Axelrod's much cited book, The Evolution of Cooperation, spells out the best strategy for any contest.
 It is called tit-for-tat: